akash13singh/kaggle_mercedes_benz/README.md

-This report contains code fr the Kaggle Mercedes-Bezn Greener Manufacturing Challenge.
+This repo. contains code for the Kaggle Mercedes-Benz Greener Manufacturing Challenge.